What is dysphagia?

 Your child is given small amounts of barium to drink.
 This is a metallic, chemical, and chalky liquid that coats the inside of organs.
 This helps them show up on X-rays better.
 Your child’s healthcare provider will take a series of X-rays to see what happens as your child swallows the liquid.

 In this test, a small, flexible tube (endoscope) is used to look at the inside of your child’s digestive tract.
 This tube has a light and a camera lens at the end of it.
-During the test, your child may have tissue samples removed from his or her throat, esophagus, and stomach.
+During the test, your child may have tissue samples removed from the throat, esophagus, and stomach.
 Your child’s healthcare provider will test these samples.

 Your child’s healthcare provider will guide a small tube with a pressure gauge through your child’s mouth and into the esophagus.
 The pressure gauge checks the pressure in your child’s esophagus.
 This can tell how well food moves through your child’s esophagus.
 Your child will get medicine to help relax and prevent pain (sedation) for this test.